 Have Degree Will Travel.
 Teaching Reciprocity

 We live in a mobile society.
-At the drop of a hat, we can travel distances that took our great-grandparents months to traverse.
+At the drop of a hat, we can travel distances from New Jersey to Georgia that took our great-grandparents months to traverse.
 If we can pack up and move so easily, it seems natural to suppose that our teaching credentials can too.
 But, like any good teacher will attest, it’s always a good idea to do your homework.
 In this case, that means researching what the actual teaching license reciprocity requirements are in the new state you want to call home.

 What is teaching license reciprocity?